Arunothia/codingground/PCE/README.md

-In this project we are implementing the Algorithm-1 given in the paper - "Automatic Generation of Propagation Complete SAT Encodings".
+In this project we are implementing the Algorithm-1 given in the paper

+#Automatic Generation of Propagation Complete SAT Encodings"

 Packages Needed to be installed -